 5. University of Milan

-We hope this article has presented you with great options for pursuing a film education in Italy.
-If you’re seriously considering studying abroad, you can also read our Italy Page and Available Programs for International Students in Europe.
+We hope this article has presented you with useful options for pursuing a film education in Italy.
+If you are interested, check out the Italy Page and Available Programs for International Students in Europe.